 Foundation degrees aim to provide students with enough vocational knowledge to get a job in a certain field or embark on further study

-Courses focus on building the specific skills that employers are looking for.
-This means that foundation degrees can often provide a very strong platform for those wishing to enter the workplace.
+Foundation courses focus on building the specific skills that employers are looking for.
+This means that they can often provide a very strong platform for those wishing to enter the workplace.

 Not necessarily, but many foundation degree students do.
 Around half of graduates were in further study six months down the line and it is likely that a large portion of these were 'topping up'.